lvalnegri/RgeoUK/README.md

 *Last update: 21-01-2021*

 ### Overview
 This *R* package provides unified information about various geographical aresa in the UK.
+All geographies, apart from *WPZ-Workplace Zone*, are built on top of the minimal *OA Output Area*, or *SA Small Area* as it is called in N.Ireland.
+This means that some of the maps that you draw upon them are only an approximation of the corresponding developed by the [ONS]().

 ### Installation
 The package is not on *CRAN*.